CPunch/Laika/README.md

 ## Why?

 I started this project to practice my systems programming skills, specifically networking related things.
 The networking code in this project (under `/lib`) is probably what I'm most proud of in this project.
-After that I start trying to learn some common obfuscation methods I've seen used in the wild.
+After that I started trying to learn some common obfuscation methods I've seen used in the wild.
 I've used this project mostly to improve my skills of managing a 'larger' project.
 Things relating to having a consistent code style, documenting features and development tasks are really important skills to have when managing a codebase like this.

 ## How do I use this?